hn5092/KAP-manual/en/kyanalyzer/kyanalyzer.en.md

 3. KyAnalyzer depends on the jar package of mondrian.
 It needs to be downloaded and copied to KyAnalyzer's path in order to comply with open source license.
    * For KyAnalyzer V2.1.3 and earlier versions, a user is required to download the jar from [mondrian-kylin-1.2.jar]( https://github.com/Kyligence/kylin-mondrian/blob/master/build/mondrian-kylin-1.2.jar), and copy it to the folder *kyanalyzer-server-{version}/tomcat/webapps/saiku/WEB-INF/lib*.
    * For KyAnalyzer with version later than 2.1.3, running the startup script will download and install the jar package automatically.
-   * If no public network is available, a user is required to download the jar from [mondrian-kylin-2.0.jar](https://github.com/Kyligence/kylin-mondrian/blob/master/build/mondrian-kylin-2.0.jar), and copy it to the folder *kyanalyzer-server-{version}/tomcat/webapps/saiku/WEB-INF/lib*.
+   * If no public network is available when installing KyAnalyzer V2.5-2.5.1, a user is required to download the jar from [mondrian-kylin-2.0.jar](https://github.com/Kyligence/kylin-mondrian/blob/master/build/mondrian-kylin-2.0.jar), and copy it to the folder *kyanalyzer-server-{version}/tomcat/webapps/saiku/WEB-INF/lib*.
+   * If no public network is available when installing KyAnalyzer V2.5.4 or above, a user is required to download the jar from [mondrian-kylin-2.1.jar](https://github.com/Kyligence/kylin-mondrian/blob/80ee8deb5e21746967a3204ac537aa0fb3d0b4e2/build/mondrian-kylin-2.1.jar), and copy it to the folder *kyanalyzer-server-{version}/tomcat/webapps/saiku/WEB-INF/lib*.

 4. Edit *kyanalyzer.properties* under *kyanalyzer-server-{version}/conf*, and set KAP host and KAP port. *kap.host* represents KAP's IP (default value: localhost) and *kap.port* represents KAP's app port (default port: 7070).
 And you can configure *mondrian.properties* by referring to *conf/mondrian.properties.template*.
 (Note: we have moved 'kap.host' and 'kap.port' to *kyanalyzer.properties* since KAP V2.2, and also add *mondrian.properties* to *kyanalyzer-server/conf/*.)